How We Teach

 The timetable can vary from week to week, often practical classes are every other week.
 Classes are designed to complement each other, usually what's being taught in lectures will be reflected in the tutorial and practical work giving a chance to apply knowledge to real scenarios.
 As well as time spent in classes, you will need to spend some time outside of class consolidating what you've learnt, preparing for practicals or tutorials, or completing coursework.
 This could be around 15-20 hours of self study each week.

 In later years, you will undertake more personal study and research.
 You are linked with a research group and complete an in-depth project as an important part of your final-year assessment.

 Lectures are usually recorded so you can access the content again if you need to for revision.
 These recordings are found on the Learn page for each course.

 In the early years lectures can be quite large as Biological Sciences courses are popular with students from other Schools.
-The largest lecture theatre we have at King's Buildings is the Swann Lecture Theatre which usually seats around 370.
+One of the largest lecture theatres we have at King's Buildings is the Swann Lecture Theatre which usually seats around 370.
 As courses get more specialised through the degree, the class size reduces.

 There are usually 15 to 20 students in a tutorial in the early years, but they can be smaller in later years.
 Tutorials are used differently from course to course and are designed to: